brangmai1/progress_tracker/README.md

 # Movie Progress Tracker

 Welcome to the Movie Progress Tracker!
 This full-stack web application helps users manage and track their movie-watching progress.
-Organize your movies into different lists, such as "To Watch", "Watching", and "Watched", and interact with an intuitive front-end interface.
+Organize your movies into different lists, such as "**To Watch**", "**Watching**", and "**Watched**", and interact with an intuitive front-end interface.
 Admins can monitor user activities and manage the movie database.

 ## Table of Contents
 - Features